mcoxx927/MarketingPythonScript/docs/PYTHON_SQL_HYBRID_MIGRATION_GUIDE.md

     -- MERGE Locations (same logic as before, but with pre-processed data) UPDATE UploadLog SET ProcessingState = 9 WHERE UploadLogId = @uploadLogId;

+    -- CRITICAL: ListPriorityId is now PRE-COMPUTED by Python -- The SQL procedure should NOT recalculate priority - just use the Python value

     MERGE Location AS l
     USING (